dragonflyoss/community/README.md

 # Dragonfly Community

-Dragonfly, a Cloud Native Computing Foundation(CNCF) project, is commiteed to build an open, inclusive, productive and self-gonverning open source community.
+Dragonfly, a Cloud Native Computing Foundation(CNCF) project, is committed to build an open, inclusive, productive and self-gonverning open source community.
 Dragonfly community has a mandate to facilitate driving neutral consensus for: